 When Stacy Read digs in, she really digs in.

-While visiting Colorado in the late 1990s, she drove through the area destined to become Stapleton newly named Central Park and looked over the redevelopment plans for the upcoming neighborhood.
+While visiting Colorado in the late 1990s, she drove through the area destined to become Central Park (at the time Stapleton) and looked over the redevelopment plans for the upcoming neighborhood.

 “I wondered why anyone would want to move to the site of an old airport,” she says.

 But when she returned to Colorado to live in 2000, she not only realized Central Park was where she wanted to put down roots; she decided it was the ideal place to open her new business.

 In 2006, Read purchased a rural lot of land in Central Park’s South End neighborhood and opened Digstown Doggie Day Care Lodge and Spaw.